What is Earth Systems?

 Internship: 9 units of pre-approved work or research

-Senior Seminar: internship presentation, research, and group projects
+Senior Capstone and Reflection & Capstone Project: internship presentation, research, and group projects

 What are the available tracks and some areas of interest within those tracks?